Skip to main content

 The sandbox environment accepts fake data for both KYC verification and bank account linking.
 You can submit any test identity information, documents, and bank details to complete the onboarding flow without providing real personal data.

-Optional: Test with a real bank accountIf you want to verify that a real Mexican bank account can be correctly wired up with our SPEI provider, you can optionally link your real bank account in sandbox.
+Optional: Test with a real bank accountIf you want to verify that a real Mexican bank account can be correctly wired up with our SPEI provider, you can optionally link your real bank account in sandbox using your real RFC.
 No real funds will be moved or charged — all transactions in sandbox are simulated, even when using a real bank account.
-This is entirely optional — fake bank details work for standard testing.
+This is entirely optional — the sandbox RFCs above work for standard testing.

 Testnet Tokens